-- Request that your event be listed in the events section of the e-newsletters CU Denver Today and CU Anschutz Today by contacting Steve Tapp at firstname.lastname@example.org
+- Request that your event be listed in the events section of CU Denver News by contacting Steve Tapp at email@example.com.

-- Create signs, artwork, displays and elevator flyers to promote your event.
-For information about posting any advertisements, please read the policies for CU Anschutz and for CU Denver
+- Create signs, artwork, displays, and elevator flyers to promote your event.
+For information about posting any advertisements, please read the CU Denver policy.

 University Communications/List owners/Office of Information Technology reserve the right to determine the appropriate distribution of mass emails.
 Please note the following requirements when considering mass email for internal and external audiences.